cieslarmichal/faker-cxx/CONTRIBUTING.md

 ---------------

 -  Pick a feature from the [TODO Features](https://github.com/cieslarmichal/faker-cxx/blob/main/TODO.md) or pick an issue from [Issues](https://github.com/cieslarmichal/faker-cxx/issues)
+-  If you picked a feature from list, please create an issue for it (so other contributors don't implement the same feature).
 -  Fork the repository on GitHub

 Making Changes